 A few years after this deregulation in 1995, Smithfield spilled more than 20 million gallons of lagoon waste into the New River in North Carolina. . . .
 The spill released enough liquid manure to fill 250 Olympic-sized swimming pools.
 In 1997, as reported by the Sierra Club in their damning “Rapsheet on Animal Factories,” Smithfield was penalized for a mind-blowing 7,000 violations of the Clean Water Act—that’s about twenty violations a day.
 The US government accused the company of dumping illegal levels of waste into the Pagan River, a tributary of the Chesapeake Bay, and then falsifying and destroying records to cover up its activities. . . .
 Smithfield was fined $12.6 million, which at first sounds like a victory against the factory farm.
 At the time, $12.6 million was the largest civil-penalty pollution fine in US history, but this is a pathetically small amount to a company that now grosses $12.6 million every ten hours.
 Smithfield’s former CEO Joseph Luter III received $12.6 million in stock options in 2001.

 Unfortunately, the Smithfield U.S.-Mexico case is just one example of multi-national factory farms reaping wild gains while creating a less sustainable, less humane, and less just food system.
-In his second annual report, UN Special Rapporteur on the Right to Food, Olivier De Schutter, noted the dominance multi-nationals hold over agricultural market share and condemned the negative effects this has on food security and the right to food.
-His suggestions for systematic reform include the promotion of fair trade, support for farmers cooperatives through favorable laws, tax incentives, capacity building programs, adapting compliance standards to be more affordable, and the implementation of grievance mechanisms.6
+In his second annual report, UN Special Rapporteur on the Right to Food, Olivier De Schutter, noted the dominance of multi-nationals in agricultural market share and condemned the negative effects this has on food security and the right to food.
+His suggestions for systematic reform include the promotion of fair trade, implementing grievance mechanisms, adapting compliance standards to be more affordable, and supporting for farmers cooperatives through favorable laws, tax incentives, and capacity building programs.6

 Until such support networks are in place or, at the very least, de facto subsidies to factory farms are eliminated, small farmers like Frank Reese need the help that Farm Forward and other nonprofits provide.
 Join us as we work to create a post-factory farm system that, in the finest spirit of American competition, let’s the best farm win.